gardener/gardener/docs/concepts/resource-manager.md

 ```

 In the above example, the controller creates two `ConfigMap`s in the `default` namespace.
-When a user is manually modifying them they will be reconciled back to the desired state stored in the `managedresource-example` secret.
+When a user is manually modifying them, they will be reconciled back to the desired state stored in the `managedresource-example` secret.

 It is also possible to inject labels into all the resources: